American Masters

-Two thieves gained entrance to the Isabella Stewart Gardner Museum in Boston, executing the largest art heist in modern history.
+In 1990, two thieves dressed as police officers gained entrance to the Isabella Stewart Gardner Museum in Boston, successfully executing the largest art heist in modern history.

 Rebecca Dreyfus is an award-winning independent filmmaker.
 Legendary film critic Stanley Kauffman has called her work “a testament to what film can do in the hands of a good documentarian: turn fact into truth.”
 Dreyfus’s full-length film Stolen garnered an audience award as well as prizes for best documentary and best musical score.
 Her first… Show more